Tobias Guggenheimer

-Tobias Guggenheimer (born Jan 30, 1953) is a Swiss-American architect, educator and author.
+Tobias Guggenheimer (born January 30, 1953) is a Swiss-American architect, educator and author.

 Early life and education

 Tobias Guggenheimer, AIA, NCARB, was born in Basel, Switzerland.
-Raised in Switzerland, Israel and the United States, he earned a bachelor's degree in English literature at Binghamton University and a professional master's degree in architecture at the University of Colorado.
-His father, Dr. Heinrich W. Guggenheimer (died 2021) was a mathematician with a doctorate from the ETH Zurich.
+Raised in Switzerland, Israel and the United States, he earned a bachelor's degree in English literature at Binghamton University and a professional master's degree in architecture at the University of Colorado Denver.
+His father, Dr. Heinrich Guggenheimer (died 2021) was a mathematician with a doctorate from the ETH Zurich.
 His mother, Dr. Eva A. Guggenheimer, (née Horowicz) (died 2016) earned a diploma from the Algemeine Gewerbeschule of Basel and a Ph.D. in philology from the University of Minnesota.